brightsign/BrightAuthor-Plugins/Widget-Hide-or-Show/README.md

 Overview
 --------
-<p>This plugin allows you to show or hide a Ticker or Clock zone using Plugin Message or UDP command.
+<p>This plugin allows you to show or hide a Ticker or Clock zone using a Plugin Message or UDP command.
 When adding this plugin to your BrightAuthor presentation in <strong>File > Presentation Properties > Autorun</strong>, make sure to specify the plugin <strong>Name</strong> as "custom".</p>

 Sending Commands to the Plugin
 -----------------------------